trafero/tstack/docs/quickstart.md

 cat /etc/trafero/settings.yml
 ```

-[tpublish](tpublish.md) can make use of this configuration file.
-Make a note of the username from the configuration file, and change it in the example below.
-This will publish a message on the MQTT broker:
+[tpublish](tpublish.md) can use of this configuration file to determine how to connect to the MQTT broker.
+Here's an example of using tpublish to write a single message:

 ```
+USERNAME=$(grep username /etc/trafero/settings.yml | awk '{{print $2}}')
-tpublish --topic=ABC-123/temperature --payload=42
+tpublish --topic=$USERNAME/temperature --payload=42
 ```

-If you still have the consumer running, you will see this message printed out.
-This proves that you have a working MQTT service.
+If you still have the consumer running you will see this message printed out, showing that you have a fully working MQTT message broker, with authentication.